xberkayio/ddos-attacks/README.md

 # DDoS Script

-**Use responsibly and only on systems you own or have express permission to test.
+**Use responsibly and only on systems you own or have explicit permission to test.
 Unauthorized use is illegal.**

 ## Introduction